thoughtbot/maintaining-open-source-projects/book/02-community.md

 You will decide when to move discussions out of the issue tracker.
 Stack Overflow won’t be helpful when you have a small audience.
 In that case the issue tracker is the right place to ask.
-It may be a good moment to grow onto other platforms when those questions begin to be answered organically by members of your community.
+It may be a good moment to grow onto other platforms when members of your community organically start answering questions.

 I always suggest you interact “politely” so interaction is smooth and you increase the chance they follow your advice.
 Otherwise they might feel cheated